On the Classification of Planar-Rips complexes and their corresponding unit disk graphs: Introduction

+As a simple consequence of the above theorem, if $K$ is a minimal $2$-cycle, then it isomorphic to octahedron.
+Furthermore, $K$ is homotopy equivalent to wedge of circles and $2$-spheres.

-A significant implication of our study is towards characterization of a class of intersection graphs called unit disk graphs (UDGs).
-Notably, a natural isomorphism exists between the category of planar-Rips complexes and the category of unit disk graphs, with unit disk graphs being precisely the 1-skeleton of planar-Rips complexes.
-The literature on unit disk graphs and some of their applications can be found in \cite{udg1,udg2,udg3}.
-In light of this isomorphism, the graph analogs to Theorems \ref{A},\ref{B},\ref{C} have been substantiated in \Cref{applications}.
-For instance, the following theorem is a direct consequence of \Cref{C}, which significantly streamlines the recognition process for a class of unit disk graphs with all maximal cliques of size $3$.
+The planar-Rips complexes are also useful from an application standpoint because of their ability to faithfully represent proximity-based relationships in the Euclidean plane.
+Recall that a (unit) disk graph is the intersection graph of (unit) equal-radius disks in the Euclidean plane.
+Notably, a natural isomorphism exists between the category of planar-Rips complexes and the category of disk graphs, with disk graphs being precisely the 1-skeleton of planar-Rips complexes.
+For more on (unit) disk graphs, we refer the reader to \cite{udg1,udg3,udg5,udg6}

-\begin{customthm}{D} Let $G$ be a connected graph having clique number $\omega(G)=3$ and $\degree(e)\geq 2$ for every edge $e$ in $G$.
-If $G$ admits a unit disk graph structure, then \begin{itemize} \item[(a)] $G$ contains an induced subgraph isomorphic to complete tripartite graph $K_{2,2,2}$. \item[(b)] Every edge is contained in at most two distinct copies of $K_{2,2,2}$. \item[(c)] Any edge $e$ with $\degree(e)\geq 3$ is contained in at least one copy of $K_{2,2,2}$. \end{itemize} \end{customthm} (cf. \Cref{induced}).
+In light of the isomorphism, we use our findings to characterize a class of disk graphs with a uniform clique structure.
+In particular, the graph analogs to Theorems \ref{A},\ref{B},\ref{C} have been substantiated in Section \ref{applications}, which significantly streamline the graph recognition process for disk graphs.

 Another intriguing aspect of planar-Rips complexes is that they satisfy hereditary property.
 This means that every induced subcomplex is also a planar-Rips complex.
 It is well established that any hereditary class of simplicial complexes can be fully characterized in terms of minimal forbidden induced subcomplexes called \textbf{obstructions}.
 These obstructions represent critical subcomplex patterns that cannot appear as induced subcomplexes within any complex in the class.
-For example, the hereditary class of flag complexes can be defined as the simplicial complexes that do not contain the boundary complex of any $n$-simplex ($n>1$) as an induced subcomplex.
-In essence, any simplicial complex that does not admit a planar-Rips structure further contains a `minimal' forbidden induced subcomplex.
-The significance of defining the class of planar-Rips complexes in terms of obstructions lies in its potential for algorithmic simplification in identifying planar-Rips complexes.
-This, in turn, offers more insight into the limitations and restrictions of associated systems or networks.
+For example, the hereditary class of flag complexes can also be defined as the simplicial complexes that do not contain the boundary complex of any $n$-simplex ($n>1$) as an induced subcomplex.
+The study of obstructions and hereditary properties are found in \cite{obs1, obs2, obs3, obs4}.